Reversible Computation with Stacks and "Reversible Management of Failures": A second reversible semantics for -- this time with assert

-\TIF is a standard approach to obtain a reversible computational model from a non-reversible one, with many instances in the literature.
-Broadly speaking, \TIF consists of introducing expressions like $\lstiC{assert(}\Phi_{\lstiC{P}}\lstiC{)}$ into an operational semantics, with \lstiC{P} a term of a computational model and $\Phi_{\lstiC{P}}$ a predicate.
-Applying $\lstiC{assert(}\Phi_{\lstiC{P}}\lstiC{)}$ on a computational state $\sigma$ means that: \begin{itemize} \item \lstiC{P} can be interpreted in $\sigma$ to transform it into new state $\tau$ if and only if $\Phi_{\lstiC{P}}$ holds on $\sigma$; \item the properties that $\Phi_{\lstiC{P}}$ enforces on $\sigma$ are sufficient to assure that the inverse \invSC{P} interpreted in $\tau$ recovers $\sigma$. \end{itemize}
+Let us recall from the introduction that we identify \PIF as the standard approach for obtaining a reversible computational model from a non-reversible one.
+Instances of \PIF abound in the literature .
+Broadly speaking, \PIF consists of introducing expressions like $\lstiC{assert(}\Phi_{\lstiC{P}}\lstiC{)}$ into an operational semantics, with \lstiC{P} a term of a computational model and $\Phi_{\lstiC{P}}$ a predicate.
+Applying $\lstiC{assert(}\Phi_{\lstiC{P}}\lstiC{)}$ to a computational state $\sigma$ means that: \begin{itemize} \item \lstiC{P} can be interpreted in $\sigma$ the goal being to transform $\sigma$ into a new state $\tau$ if and only if $\Phi_{\lstiC{P}}$ holds on $\sigma$; \item the properties enforced by $\Phi_{\lstiC{P}}$ on $\sigma$ are sufficient to assure that the inverse \invSC{P}, when interpreted in $\tau$, correctly recovers $\sigma$. \end{itemize}

-In our case, we must characterize the property of states on which we can safely apply ``\lstiC{POP x}'' to produce a new state that ``\lstiC{PUSH x}'' can transform back into the one ``\lstiC{POP x}'' started from.
+\paragraph{The key aspect.} To obtain \asemantics according to \PIF, we must characterize the properties of states on which ``\lstiC{POP x}'' can be safely applied to produce a new state that ``\lstiC{PUSH x}'' can subsequently transform back into the original state from which ``\lstiC{POP x}'' was initially applied.

 \begin{definition}[\asemantics] The operational semantics \asemantics for \SCORE contains all and only the rules in {\normalfont Fig.~\ref{fig:scoreSemanticnaive}} of \nsemantics but \textsc{pop}, replaced by: